The Simple Guide on Trading Financial Markets

 Risk to Reward

-Risk to Reward is used so that our profits are always greater than our losses.
-Its the ratio between your stop loss and take profit target.
+Risk to Reward is used so that our virtual profits are always greater than our losses.
+Its the ratio between your stop loss and take virtual profit target.
 For example, if your stop loss is 10 pips and target is 20 pips your risk to reward is (one to two) 1:2RR

 Position Sizing is used to determine how many units of currency you can purchase.
 Position size is determined based on how big your account size is.
 Bigger accounts can handle bigger positions.